 The Domestic Violence Initiative for Women with Disabilities (DVI) was founded by disability activists Sharon Hickman and Laura Hershey in 1984.
 Ms. Hickman first opened a nonprofit called HOW (Handicapped Organized Women) as a part of the national chapter to provide individual advocacy to women with disabilities.
 Ms. Hickman quickly realized that abuse was a common issue for all of the women being served.
 When she looked into domestic violence resources, she found that all of them were set up for able-bodied women.

 Driven into action by this huge gap in victim services, HOW transformed to Domestic Violence Initiative for Women with disabilities with the second program of outreach was developed to address systemic issues of accessibility in the community.
 Ms. Hickman and Ms. Hershey started DVI with assistance from a Mile High United Way and Denver Victim Assistance Law Enforcement (VALE).
-For almost 31 years, DVI has been providing direct services to victims, as well as conducting outreach and training opportunities for communities throughout the State of Colorado to raise awareness on the issue of disability and abuse.
+For over 30 years, DVI has been providing direct services to victims, as well as conducting outreach and training opportunities for communities throughout the State of Colorado to raise awareness on the issue of disability and abuse.
 Though we are now known as The Initiative, we deeply honor our past and work to live up to the legacy left by Sharon Hickman and Laura Hershey.